 - Fix Bugs: In addition, these new releases help fix some known bugs.
 If you’re experiencing some bugs and the new version happens to fix them, it may worth taking the risk of updating your BIOS.

 To make sure the update suits what you need, you can check the change log for the BIOS update.
 If there’s nothing wrong with your computer, or maybe just running slow or overheating, don’t bother updating BIOS for it won’t improve your computer performance.

 Recommended: Windows 10 100% Disk Usage in Task Manager

 What are the risks?

 - Each motherboard model requires its own BIOS version, so an incorrect or even a slightly different BIOS version can cause major problems.

-- If something goes wrong such as computer loses power during the update, it can eventually brick your computer and cost hundreds to repair.
+- If something goes wrong such as a computer loses power during the update, it can eventually brick your computer and cost hundreds to repair.

-- Even a correct BIOS version may cause boot problems, because not all BIOS updates are tested as thoroughly as the one that came with your computer.
+- Even a correct BIOS version may cause boot problems because not all BIOS updates are tested as thoroughly as the one that came with your computer.